 How will we know if the support that’s been put in place is working?

-By reviewing children’s targets on IEPs and ensuring they are being met.
+By reviewing children’s targets on their IRAMs and ensuring they are being met.

-By checking if the child is making progress academically against national/age related expectations and the gap is narrowing – they are catching up with their peers or age related expectations.
+By checking if the child is making progress academically against personal and national/age related expectations and the gap is narrowing – they are catching up with their peers or age related expectations.

-By reviewing the strategies in a child’s Inclusion Plan to see how effective they are.
+By reviewing the strategies on the Pupil Passports to see how effective they are.
 We also use the assessments of outside agency staff, such as Speech and Language Therapists to see how children are progressing in certain areas.
 Children may move off the SEN register when they have ‘caught up’ or made sufficient progress.

 How will my child be included in activities outside the classroom, including going on school trips?